 Now if you know anything at all about Sicily you will know that it is packed with amazing opportunities to enjoy both food and wine.
 Indeed if you are passionate about wine or you’re a bit of a foodie you can enjoy the most amazing experiences on this island.
 You will never run short of delights to be discovered here, especially as there seems to be a new one around every corner.
-While nothing beats being able to explore the island in reality, let’s see what we can discover to whet your appetite for your actual arrival there.
+While nothing beats being able to explore the island in reality, let’s see what Sicilian food and wine we can discover to whet your appetite before your arrival there.

 The street food of Palermo

 If you are staying anywhere near Palermo you simply must venture out into its street markets to sample any number of different dishes.
 No matter what you have a taste for, you can get a real taste of it here, as there are so many stalls that are eager to bombard you with aromas of dishes, begging to be tried.
 According to one survey, there are only four cities in the entire world that rank above Palermo in terms of street food.
 Make no mistake then, you are in the heart of a truly amazing culinary experience when you visit Palermo.
 Perhaps the best way to discover the city is to book a spot on a food tour – yes, a food tour.
 While you can wander around on your own you will learn far more about the Sicilian culinary scene if you take a spot on a tour like this.